 *NB There are a small number of nationalities that cannot get a visa on arrival.
 Please check with your embassy in advance.

 Kathmandu is the only international airport in Nepal.
 There are a number of airlines that fly there including Emirates, Qatar, Jet, India, Turkish.
 Most flights either go via the middle east or India.

 How do I get from the airport to Kathmandu?

 Depending on traffic, it is an approx 30 minute ride into Thamel (Kathmadu’s tourist district).
 A taxi will cost around $5 and can be booked at the taxi counter inside the airport.
 If you have a reservation, most hotels in Thamel will collect you from the airport if you ask in advance.

 Can you recommend a hotel in Thamel?

 The International Guesthouse in Thamel is the official hotel for all MTB-Worldwide events and tours Riders booking in advance will receive a discount on the room rates and free airport pickup on arrival (please request at time of booking).
-To reserve a room please contact the hotel directly and mention that you will be taking part in PokharaIV.
+To reserve a room please contact us with your preferred dates and room type and we will arrange your booking.